 In May of 2012, I made $672 in extra income. $672 is still a great amount of extra income to be making, but my progress over the past 2 years is something that I am very proud of.

 Like I say every month, when I first started blogging, I didn’t think this level of income was possible.
-I read (and still read) income reports from bloggers such as Pat at Smart Passive Income and Crystal at Budgeting in the Fun Stuff and I thought their levels were just completely unattainable for me.
+I read (and still read) income reports from bloggers such as Pat at Smart Passive Income, Crystal at Budgeting in the Fun Stuff, and Erika at Newlyweds on a Budget.

 I’m sure many of you feel the same about your level of “extra income” and that my story is just a lucky story.
 However, I read stories on other blogs and used them as motivation for myself.

 I didn’t think their levels were possible for me, but it turns out that I was wrong.

 And, I’m glad I was wrong.
 No, I’m not at the level of Pat, but I will keep trying everyday to improve my business every single day.

 This is for the month of February and before fees and expenses (expenses that lower the amount above include approximately $2,020, which includes VAs and writers for my other websites, the website that I bought, PayPal fees, etc.) being taken out.

 After all expenses and fees, I made approximately $13,454.
 In the amount above, I do not count the amount that I bring in to blogs that I help run, I only include the amounts that are my actual earnings from my services.